adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

     8. After successful Glue job run, we will create table in Data Catalog using AWS Crawler.
 This table will then be used by Athena to query data

         - Goto Glue Data Catalogs and click on Crawlers

+        - Give it a name and click next

+        - Click on Add a data source.
+Select S3 as source, select the output S3 bucket Add an S3 data source

+        - Click on next.
+Select the IAM role that we created and click next

+        - Select the database we have created in previous step and click on next

+        - Verify all the changes and click Create Crawler

+        - Now click Run Crawler to run the job

+        - After Successfull completion, a table will be created in the Database.

 ## Credits